The Origins of Encaustic Painting – An Ancient Medium

 The Fayum Portraits

 The oldest surviving encaustic panel paintings are the Romano-Egyptian Fayum mummy portraits from Egypt around 200–400 AD.
-The Fayum Portraits of ancient Egypt are realistic encaustic portraits on wooden boards that were used as mummy masks.
-They were painted by Greek painters who settled in Egypt and adopted the Egyptian custom of mummification.
+The Fayum Portraits of ancient Egypt are encaustic portraits on wooden boards.
+Painted by Greeks who settled in Egypt using the encaustic technique as they adopted the Egyptian custom of mummification.

 Today, you can view Fayum Portraits at all important archaeological museums of the world.
 Approximately 900 mummy portraits are known at present.
 The majority were unearthed in the Necropoleis of Fayum (Faiyum), a region of ancient Egypt.
 The mummy portraits have immense historical importance.
 The longevity of these works speaks to the durability of this medium.